-Over the past few years there has been closing of the prices between what users will pay for many antique tools and what collectors are willing to pay.
+Over the past few years there has been a closing of the prices between what users will pay for many antique tools and what collectors valuations.
 Many old tools that should really be retired and only held for heritage, collecting and admiring are being put back into service due to their low prices.

 There are a number of reasons for this: